mandapie/MusicStore-MVC5-DotNet/README.md

 * have different UI but the everything are essentially the same.

 Part 7 (Membership and Authorization):
-* use "User Role Management Tutorial" as a reference
+* Use "User Role Management Tutorial" as a reference

 Part 8 - 10:
-* have different UI but the everything are essentially the same.
-Will need to tweak css.
+* Have different UI but the everything are essentially the same.
+* Need to tweak css.

-Things not included in tutorial:
+## Issues/Not included in tutorial ##
 * Log out.
 * Hide admin link if logged in user is not an "Admin".

-To be fixed:
 * Shopping cart is not tied to a specific account.